Overo Extension

 Two different tests were performed to provide an estimation of the duration of the battery:

-- e-puck and gumstix active (gumstix sends commands via serial to robot; movement every 3s lasting 1s at 30% of maximum speed): 3h e 30 minutes
+- e-puck and gumstix active (gumstix sends commands via serial to robot; movement every 3s lasting 1s at 30% of maximum speed): 3h and 30 minutes

-- e-puck, gumstix and wifi active (same as above, moreover wifi active all the time with continuous ping): 1h e 25 minutes
+- e-puck, gumstix and wifi active (same as above, moreover wifi active all the time with continuous ping): 1h and 25 minutes

 External power